-Dibrugarh is one of the most important trading centers of tea in India and is also very closely connected to the main river, Brahmaputra.
+Dibrugarh is one of the most important trading centres of tea in India and is also very closely connected to the main river, Brahmaputra.
 The soothing views and the fun activities make this place a must-visit and a top tourist destination in the state of Assam.
 One can go for trekking, mountaineering, camping and indulge in many adventure activities.
 Dibrugarh is popularly known as ‘Tea City of India’.

 Dibrugarh shares a lot of its history with the Ahom Kingdom as it was very prominent in the northeast of India and Dibrugarh was also ruled by the Ahom rulers.
 Locals and sources about the city claim that the city derived its name from ‘Dibrumukha’ which was a temporary camp for Ahom kings.
 Some local tales claim that the city was named after a fort built by Britishers along a river called Dibaru, a tributary of the Brahmaputra river.
 ‘Dibaru’ came from the word ‘Dimasa’ which means water, while ‘grah’ means fort, which together was called Dibrugarh.